Scallops are a type of shellfish eaten all over the world.

 Scallops contain certain nutrients that are important for your brain and nervous system.

-Adequate amounts of these nutrients ensure proper nervous system development and may prevent mental conditions, such as Alzheimer’s and mood disorders (13).
+Getting enough of these nutrients ensures proper brain and nervous system development throughout your life and may reduce the risk of mental conditions like Alzheimer’s and mood disorders (

-Research has shown that developing babies who don’t get enough omega-3 fatty acids through their mothers’ diet may be at risk of developing attention deficit issues and psychiatric diagnoses (17).
+For instance, research suggests that developing babies who don’t get enough omega-3 fatty acids through their mothers’ diet may be at risk of developing psychiatric diagnoses as they grow up (

-Summary Scallops are rich in vitamin B12, zinc and omega-3 fatty acids.
-Getting adequate amounts of these nutrients is essential for brain development and may help prevent or treat mental decline and mood issues.
+Scallops are rich in vitamin B12, zinc, and omega-3 fatty acids.
+Getting enough of these nutrients is essential for brain development and is associated with a reduced risk of mental decline and mood issues.

-Scallops contain magnesium and potassium, two nutrients that keep your heart healthy.
+Scallops contain magnesium and potassium, two nutrients that help keep your heart healthy.

-Both play a role in relaxing your blood vessels.
-Therefore, sufficient levels of each vitamin may decrease blood pressure and prevent heart disease (18).
+For starters, both play a role in relaxing your blood vessels.
+Sufficient levels of each vitamin may decrease blood pressure and prevent heart disease (

 Scallops are rich in potassium and magnesium.
-Sufficient levels of these nutrients may decrease your blood pressure and reduce your risk of heart disease.
+Sufficient levels of these nutrients may reduce your blood pressure and heart disease risk.

 Some people are highly allergic to fish and shellfish, including scallops.